P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Related work

-Haug and J\"{a}hne developed a solution for absolute pose from a single AC which allows for an arbitrary normal vector \cite{haug20106}.
-However, they apply a scaled orthographic projection assumption to the affine region in both the reference and query images, which makes the method less accurate when viewing the surface at more extreme angles.
-Our method does not make a scaled orthographic assumption and thus is not affected by the viewing angle to the surface.
+Haug and J\"{a}hne developed a solution for computing the absolute pose of a stereo or RGB-D camera from a single AC \cite{haug20106}.
+Their solution assumes knowledge of the depth of the point in both the reference and query images and thus is not applicable in our scenario of localizing a monocular camera, where the depth of the point in the query image is unknown.